 Current Funding Opportunities

-The Paso del Norte Health Foundation seeks letters of intent (LOI) from eligible organizations to further the Health Foundation’s goals under the Mental Health + Emotional Well-Being Division of the Disease Prevention + Management Priority Area.
+The Paso del Norte Health Foundation seeks letters of intent (LOI) from eligible organizations to further the Health Foundation’s goals under the Behavioral Health Consortia area.

-The Health Foundation uses the LOI process to welcome a wide-range of proposals from a diverse applicant pool.
-After review, the Health Foundation will invite selected applicants to submit a full proposal
+The Health Foundation uses the LOI process to welcome various proposals from diverse applicants.
+After review, the Health Foundation will invite selected applicants to submit a full proposal.

 Behavioral Health System Defined

-For this LOI process, the Health Foundation defines a behavioral health system as inclusive of treatment, navigation, support and health promotion services for mental health, intellectual and developmental disabilities (IDD), addiction and related substance use disorders, and other related disorders.
+For this LOI process, the Health Foundation defines a behavioral health system as inclusive of treatment, navigation, support, and health promotion services for mental health, intellectual and developmental disabilities (IDD), addiction and related substance use, and other associated disorders.

 What We Will Fund